Future Applicant FAQs

 Q: How much does general practice training cost?

-A: The AGPT program does not require no payments from GP registrars.
-However, both the Australian College of Rural and Remote Medicine and the Royal Australian College of General Practitioners charge an application, membership and fellowship exams fee.
+A: The Australian government funds all GP training and education costs and requires no payments from GP registrars.
+AGPT program participants also receive a guaranteed salary while in training in accord with the National Terms and Conditions for the Employment of Registrars (NTCER).
+Applicants should note that both the Australian College of Rural and Remote Medicine and the Royal Australian College of General Practitioners charge an application, membership and fellowship exams fee.
 For more information, visit the ACRRM and RACGP websites.

 Q: Who is my employer while I’m on the program?